-Unfortunately, for the learning of complex movement patterns, no human being knows the complex derivatives of his internal movement generation mechanism which is used in equation (5.2).
-Instead, a much simpler mechanism of associative learning can be used which is described in the next section.
+Unfortunately, for the learning of complex movement patterns, now human being does know the complex derivatives of his internal movement generation mechanism to be used in equation (5.2).
+Instead, a much simpler mechanism of associative learning can be used instead, described in the next section.